PublicDomainRelease/MODFLOW-LGR/readme.txt

 D. TESTING

-Test data for example 3 in the original LGR documentation (USGS Techniques and Methods 6-A12), the example with two refined areas as documented in the USGS Techniques and Methods 6-A21, and the example with streamflow routing (USGS Techniques and Methods 6-A34) are provided to verify that MODFLOW-LGR is correctly installed and running on the system.
-The directories under mflgr.1_2\test-run contain the input data for running the tests.
-Directories under mflgr.1_2\test-out contain the output files from running the tests.
+Test data for example 3 in the LGR2 documentation (USGS Techniques and Methods 6-A44), is provided to verify that MODFLOW-LGR is correctly installed and running on the system.
+The directories under mflgr.2_0\test-run contain the input data for running the tests.
+Directories under mflgr.2_0\test-out contain the output files from running the tests.

-Directories under mflgr.1_2\test-run can be used to conveniently run the tests without destroying the original results in directories under mflgr.1_2\test-out.
-To run example 3, MODFLOW-LGR should be run in a command-prompt window with the current directory being mflgr.1_2\test-run\ex3 .
+Directories under mflgr.2_0\test-run can be used to conveniently run the tests without destroying the original results in directories under mflgr.2_0\test-out.
+To run example 3, MODFLOW-LGR should be run in a command-prompt window with the current directory being mflgr.2_0\test-run\ex3 .
 The LGR control file for example 3 is ex3.lgr.
-To run the example with two refined areas, MODFLOW-LGR should be run in a command-prompt window with the current directory being mflgr.1_2\test-run\dual.
-The control file for the example with two refined is dualrefine.lgr.
-To run the example with streamflow routing, MODFLOW-LGR should be run in a command-prompt window with the current directory being mflgr.1_2\test-run\sfrex2 .
-The control file for the example with two refined areas is sfrex2.lgr.
-The output files that are created in directories under mflgr.1_2\test-run can then be compared to those in directories under mflgr.1_2\test-out.
+The output files that are created in directories under mflgr.2_0\test-run can then be compared to those in directories under mflgr.2_0\test-out.

 E. COMPILING

-Although an executable version of the program is provided, the source code is provided in the mflgr.1_2\src directory so that MODFLOW can be recompiled if necessary.
-However, the USGS cannot provide assistance to those compiling MODFLOW.
+The executable file provided in mflgr.2_0\bin was created using the Intel Visual Fortran 13.1 and Microsoft Visual C++ .NET compilers.
+Although an executable version of the program is provided, the source code is provided in the mflgr.2_0\src directory so that MODFLOW-LGR can be recompiled if necessary.
+However, the USGS cannot provide assistance to those compiling MODFLOW-LGR.
 In general, the requirements are a Fortran compiler, a compatible C compiler, and the knowledge of using the compilers.

 The C compiler is used for the GMG solver.
 If a compatible C compiler is not available, the GMG solver can be removed so that only a Fortran compiler is required.
-File Nogmg.txt in mflgr.1_2\src contains instructions for removing GMG from MODFLOW.
+File Nogmg.txt in mflgr.2_0\src contains instructions for removing GMG from MODFLOW.